All Episodes

 I mean, this is a big book, right?

-And one of the things that struck me was in the uh late 1800s and early 1900s, there were these extremely robust conversations that were happening inside of the homeopathic community, and there were homeopathic hospitals all over the United States.
+And one of the things that struck me was in the late 1800s and early 1900s, there were these extremely robust conversations that were happening inside of the homeopathic community.

-They were having remarkable success.
+They were having a remarkable success.

 And it's not what where we are today is not even close to how that was.

-And this is one of one of the things that galls me to no end, is because I mean the things that I've seen.
+And this is one of the things that galls me to no end is because, I mean, the things that I've seen, look, man, you know, this year I've had, I think, two or three of my patients died, right?

-And that's normal, you know, in a healthy practice, but most of the people that I was treating died from the conventional medical treatments that they had, right?
+But most of the people that I was treating died from the conventional medical treatments that they had, right?

-Dr. Monzo and I have seen our people patients recover from these, you simply wouldn't believe it.
+Dr. Monzo and I have seen our patients recover from.

-He didn't think that was possible.
+They didn't think that was possible.

 And all of this with extremely limited resources, right?

-Now the law of similars, which is what homeopathy is based on, is a law of nature.
+Now, the law of similars, which is what homeopathy is based on, is a law of nature.

-It's like gravity, it's like geometry, it's like electromagnetics.
+It's like electromagnetics.

-And because of the monopolization of the medical marketplace in the early 1900s, the advancement of homeopathic medicine was was hobbled.
+And because of the monopolization of the medical marketplace in the early 1900s, the advancement of homeopathic medicine was hobbled.

-And we would be so much further downstream with effective homeopathic treatment, had that not happened.
+And we would be so much further downstream with effective homeopathic treatment had that not happened.

-You know, which is like one half of one percent of all of the things that we could be using in the world.
+Right now, there's approximately 650 documented homeopathic medicines that we have an idea of how to use, you know, which is like one half of 1% of all of the things that we could be using in the world.

-And this is one of the ramifications of the medical monopoly, is that the advancement of homeopathy, the advancement of hands-on healing, energetic healing, the advancement of medical nutrition has been hobbled.
+And this is one of the ramifications of the medical monopoly is that the advancement of homeopathy, the advancement of hands-on healing, energetic healing, the advancement of medical nutrition has been hobbled.

 And we know what to do for a lot of it with extremely limited resources.

-And it's a it's just a freaking pity, man.
+And it's just a freaking pity, man.

 So thank God there's whiskey.

-Yeah, and I mean, I'm seeing this happen a lot.
+And I mean, I'm seeing this happen a lot.

-Right, they just can't anymore.
+They just can't anymore.

 Like that was beaten out of them.

-He talks about the you know, the invisible rainbow book a lot, and you know, there's there's there's some room for that, but that's not the only thing.
+And, you know, there's, there's, there's room for that, but that's not the only thing.

-And even when he talks about nutrition, he doesn't have a grasp on it because he's talking about how during the the C-bird, the C19, is it appeared that high levels of zinc D A and C injected was helping people, and I'm thinking to myself, that's not even real vitamin C. That's a synthetic.
+And even when he talks about nutrition, he doesn't have a grasp on it because he's talking about how during the seabird, the C19, it appeared that high levels of zinc, D, A, and C injected was helping people.

 And the way you're doing it, what about the copper?

-You know, you're destroying you're removing other things when you're doing that, you're forcing the body, just like an MD you would think would.
+You know, you're destroying, you're removing other things when you're doing that.

 So you're still not getting it, right?